minetest-mods-camp/arena_lib/DOCS.md

 ##### 1.5.1.2 Updating properties for old arenas
 This is done automatically by arena_lib every time you change the properties declaration in `register_minigame`, so don't worry.
 Just, keep in mind that when a property is removed, it'll be removed from every arena; so if you're not sure about what you're doing, do a backup first.

-#### 1.5.2 Player properties
+#### 1.5.2 Player and spectator properties
-These are a particular type of temporary properties, as they're attached to every player in the arena.
+These are a particular type of temporary properties, as they're attached to every player/spectator in the arena.
 Let's say you now want to keep track of how many kills a player does in a streak without dying.
 You just need to create a killstreak parameter, declaring it like so
 ```lua
 arena_lib.register_minigame("mymod", {
   --stuff